 "SAVE Completed" will appear on the screen when the file has been saved.
 Continue saving the other items as needed.
-It is not necessary to save the "Program" because it is resident on the flash memory (Master) and cannot be altered.
+It is not necessary to save the "Program" or "System Prompts" because they are resident on the hard drive and cannot be altered.
 We do recommend all other data be saved including User Prompt 1 and User Prompt 2 (if they have been recorded).